tachyons-css/tachyons-verbose/readme.md

 * Designing in the browser should be easy
 * It should be easy to change any interface or part of an interface without breaking any existing interfaces
 * Doing one thing extremely well promotes reusability and reduces repetition
-* CSS is global.
+* css is global.
 HTML is not.
 Send the smallest amount of code to the user as possible.

 ## Features